multi-base · road trip

 Peak hour

-The trip’s loudest day, and the obvious one - a full day inside Plitvice Lakes, Croatia’s most-photographed landscape.
+The trip’s loudest day, and the obvious one.
+A full day inside Plitvice Lakes, Croatia’s most-photographed landscape.
 The frames spread right across the park, the kind of trail that links the upper and lower lakes in one long loop along the boardwalks and past the falls.
 The day everything else on the route was paced around.

 Pag + Zadar